FirasAbouzahr/pyPalace/README.md

 # Function definitions

 Definitions of function parameters come straight from [AWS Palace](https://awslabs.github.io/palace/stable/).
 So I won't go over specifics of parameters here in too much details.
-Some functions are still missing and/or incomplete (e.g., Lumped Port does not yet take Rs,Ls,Cs values).
+Some functions are still missing and/or incomplete.
 This is a work in progress.

 Any parameters in the following function definitions which have **None** as their default values will not be included in the config file and hence will revert to their default values set by Palace unless specificed expliticly in the function calls.